About My Photography style

 I like to joke that on a wedding day, as your photographer, I wear many hats like a jack of all trades.
 From a product photographer while shooting details, to a photojournalist while getting drinks spilled on me in the middle of a dance floor, every part of the day requires something different from me.

-I admire a photojournalist.
-In fact, I got my start and foundation of photography in photojournalism while attending the University of Kentucky as a journalism major and editor of the Kentucky Kernel.
+I admire the photojournalist.
+In fact, I got my story and foundation of photography in photojournalism while attending the University of Kentucky's journalism school.
 I don't believe, however, that weddings should be shot this way.
-For example:

 Traditional Wedding Photography

 Traditional wedding photography is on the other end of the spectrum of wedding photojournalism.
 While wedding photojournalism is unposed and natural, traditional wedding photography relies on a more hands-on approach.